syncfusion-content/wpf-docs/wpf/TimeSpanEdit/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.png)

-## Styling
+## Appearance

-The UI of TimeSpanEdit can be changed using different Styles.
+Appearance of TimeSpanEdit can be changed using different Styles.

 ### Visual Styles